alexandreruban/rubycube/_posts/2020-10-10-simple-design-simple-css.md

 }
 ```

-On a large screen, the wrapper arround the navigation links is just a simple block.
+On a large screen, the wrapper around the navigation links is just a simple block.

 On smaller screens, on the other hand, the header links are stacked vertically thanks to `display: flex;` and `flex-direction: column;` and aligned to the right thanks to `align-items: flex-end;`.
 They are also in `position: absolute;` relatively to the closest parent with `position: relative;` which in this case is the `.header__nav` element.
 This allows to position those links at 8rem from the top and -25rem from the right (that's outside the screen!).
 We'll see soon how checking the checkbox can animate those links so that they move inside the screen.